 For instance, if someone orders a case of wine, they obviously know all 12 bottles are coming in one box.
 But you definitely wouldn’t put two cases of wine in one box.
 And the cost can actually be less for two smaller, lighter boxes, than one heavy box.
 Check with your shipping provider to see what the cost difference would be.

 The U.S. Postal Service offers free shipping boxes and mailing envelopes when you send packages using their flat-rate priority service.
-So no matter how much your package weighs or where you are sending it, it’s a set price.
-And delivery is usually in one to three days depending on destination.
-Obviously, right now during COVID restrictions, mailing delays are prevalent.
+So, no matter how much your package weighs or where you are sending it, it’s a set price.
+And delivery is usually in one to three days depending on the destination.

 Once your packages are ready to go, you can even schedule a pickup from your business or home.
 Check the pricing and see what the difference in cost would be if you’re buying boxes and shipping them, as opposed to using flat-rate boxes.